 A QOZ is a distressed community that has been nominated by its state government and certified by the Department of Treasury as an underdeveloped area.
 All 50 states, U.S. territories, and the District of Columbia have QOZ’s.

 How can I find QOZ’s?

-The Treasury Department, acting through the Community Development Financial Institutions Fund, provides a website with.
+The Treasury Department, acting through the Community Development Financial Institutions Fund, provides a website with a map of all QOZ’s.
 You’ll need to have Adobe Flash Player installed to view it.
 There are more than 8,700 zones on this map.
 The whole of Puerto Rico is a QOZ.

 What qualifies as QOZ property?

 The law is very clear on this issue.
 Business property located inside a QOZ qualifies as QOZ property.
 Stock and partnership interests in that business also qualify.
 Tangible property must be “substantially improved” to qualify.
 Specifically, that means investors must spend 100% of the purchase price of the property on upgrades within 30 months of the original purchase.
 Under current law, golf courses, race tracks, liquor stores, country clubs, or similar facilities do not qualify as improvements.